carminecoppola/myProfile/README.md

 👨‍💻 I am passionate about technology and the Apple world.

-🌱 I have a degree in Computer Science from the University of Naples Parthenope.
+🌱 I have a degree in Computer Science from the University of Naples "Parthenope" with a Grade of 97/110.

+💻 I’m currently a Machine Learning and Big Data student at the University of Naples "Parthenope".

 ⚡ Fun fact **_"Design is not just what it looks like and feels like.
 Design is how it works."_**